 Even in 2014, when rumors started that the United States could intervene in Syria, gold prices reacted strongly.

-So this points to gold rising in the lead up or upon rumours of war.
-But then correcting back to similar levels it was at pre-war, after the war actually begins.
+So this points to gold rising in the lead-up to war, or when rumours of conflict spread.
+But then it often corrects back to pre-war levels once the fighting actually begins.

 Perhaps not surprising really.

-As many markets follow the “buy the rumour, sell the fact” theory.
-Meaning once the official news actually arrives, the market has already “priced in” the event.
+Many markets follow the “buy the rumour, sell the fact” theory.
+This means that once the official news hits, the market has already “priced in” the event.

 Some other research by Jan Skoyles backs up this theory further: